China economic activity swings back to growth in January - official PMI

 By Joe Cash

-BEIJING, Jan 31 (Reuters) - China's economic activity swung back to growth in January, official data showed on Tuesday, after a wave of COVID-19 infection passed through the country faster than expected following abandonment of pandemic controls.
+BEIJING, Jan 31 (Reuters) - China's economic activity swung back to growth in January, after a wave of COVID-19 infections passed through the country faster than expected following abandonment of pandemic controls.

+Domestic orders and consumption drove output higher, according to the first broad data to show how quickly China is recovering from its COVID reopening wave, but analysts warned that the economy faced persistent weakness in external demand.

-The official purchasing managers' index (PMI), which measures manufacturing activity, rose to 50.1 from 47.0 in December, the National Bureau of Statistics (NBS) said on Tuesday.
+The official purchasing managers' index (PMI), which measures manufacturing activity, rose to 50.1 in January from 47.0 in December, the National Bureau of Statistics (NBS) said on Tuesday.
 Economists in a Reuters poll had predicted the PMI to come in at 48.0.
-The 50-point mark separates contraction from growth.

-Non-manufacturing activity, which includes provision of services, the construction industry and catering, for example, surged to 54.4, up from 41.6 in December.
+Since the result was above 50.0, it implied growth.

+A rebound in non-manufacturing activity was more decisive than expected by economists - but helped by a seasonal surge in spending for the Lunar New Year holiday.
+That index, which covers services, leapt to 54.4, from 41.6 in December.

 Both indexes had previously shown the economy to be contracting since September.

-The data is one of the first NBS indicators of how the economy has managed since the end of China's zero-COVID regime and during a week-long Lunar New Year that ended on Friday.
+Yet the speed of recovery in activity corresponds to what is increasingly understood to have been an infection wave that came very quickly, disrupting work and consumer demand, then also faded very quickly, leaving factory managers to get production on line again and retailers to welcome back customers.

-Eighty percent of people in China had already been infected with COVID-19 before the festivities began, according to China's chief epidemiologist, with the wave of disease passing through the population faster than economists had expected and bringing fewer disruptions, too.
+Eighty percent of people in China had already been infected with COVID-19 before the Lunar New Year festivities began, according to the country's chief epidemiologist.

-Lunar New Year consumption was 12.2% higher than in last year's holiday period, while holiday trips inside China surged 74%, as people headed out to celebrate for the first time in three years without COVID-19 restrictions.
+Still, strong holiday consumption has flattered the January PMI report.
+Lunar New Year consumption had already been reported as 12.2% higher than in last year's holiday period, while holiday trips inside China for the same period surged 74%, as people headed out to celebrate for the first time in three years without COVID-19 restrictions.

-China's cabinet pledged on Saturday it would promote a recovery in consumption as the major driver of the economy and boost importers.
-Chinese manufacturers are struggling with cooling external demand.
+After almost three years of following a zero-COVID strategy, China eased pandemic controls in November then dropped them almost completely in early December.

-Factories tried to retain workers over the festive period to make up ground lost to the COVID disruptions of last year.
-Kevin Whyte, who sources homewares in China for a major Britain-based retailer, told Reuters that his partner factory in China had offered bonuses to workers to shorten their vacations over the New Year period.
+For the festive period, factories tried to make up ground lost to last year's disruptions.
+Kevin Whyte, who sources homewares in China for a major Britain-based retailer, told Reuters his partner factory in China had offered bonuses to workers to shorten their vacations over the New Year period.

+The cabinet said on Saturday it would promote a recovery in consumption as the major driver of the economy and also aim at helping importers.

+The IMF on Tuesday also addressed the speed of China's economic recovery.
+The boost from renewed mobility would be short lived, it said.

 The official composite PMI, which combines manufacturing and services, rose to 52.9 from 42.6 in December.